 Should an injury linger, further follow up with a physician and formal physical therapy treatment may be the best route for optimal outcomes.

-Athletico also provides complimentary injury screens at a location near you.
+Athletico also provides free assessments at a location near you.
 Click the button below to get started.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.